DreamIP/StrainNet/README.md

 ## Running inference

-The images pairs should be in the same location, with the name pattern: *1.ext  *2.ext
+The images pairs should be in the same location, with the name pattern *1.ext  *2.ext

 ```bash
 python inference.py /path/to/input/images/  --arch StrainNet_h  --pretrained /path/to/pretrained/model